 IF SWALLOWED: Do not induce vomiting because of risk of aspiration into the lungs.
-If vomiting occurs spontaneously, keep head below hips to prevent aspiration.
+If vomiting occurs spontaneously, keep head below hips to prevent aspiration into the lungs.
 If unconscious, place in recovery position and get medical attention immediately.
 Do not give anything by mouth to an unconscious person.
 Get medical attention immediately.
 Do not wait for symptoms to appear.

-Vapour may be irritant to the respiratory tract.
-Repeated and/or prolonged skin contact may cause irritation.
-May cause eye irritation.
+Inhalation: Vapour may be irritant to the respiratory tract.

+Skin Contact: Repeated and/or prolonged skin contact may cause irritation.

+Eye Contact: May cause eye irritation.

+Ingestion: Aspiration hazard.
 Aspiration into the lungs may cause chemical pneumonitis, which can be fatal.